pixelib/Meteor/README.md

 Each Meteor instance uses its own internal thread pool for invocations against implementations.
 Invocations are queued up (in order of invocation time) if an implementation is busy.
 The thread pool size can be configured through the `RpcOptions`, and defaults to `1`.

 ### To serialize or not to serialize
-The library itself is unopinionated about serialization.
+The library itself is un opinionated about serialization.
 GSON gets used by default, but you can use any other serialization library you want, as long as it can serialize and deserialize generic types with another fallback method for unknown types.